ibm-cloud-docs/Db2onCloud/flex_scaling.md

 ![Confirm_changes](images/scaling_confirmation.png "Confirm scaling changes"){: caption="Figure 4.
 Confirm scaling changes for enterprise plan" caption-side="bottom"}

-### Scaling disk storage more than 4 TB
+### Scaling disk storage above 4 TB
 {: #disk_st_4tb}

-There may be an outage when we rebalance tablespaces under the default storage group.
+There may be an outage when tablespaces under the default storage group are rebalanced.
 {: important}

+Rebalancing tablespaces can take several days to complete and can impact your performance.
+{: important}

 The Enterprise Plan allows customers to scale storage past 4TB to a maximum of 24TB.
-Storage is scaled in increments of 20GB to 4TB.
-From 4TB to 24TB storage is scaled in the following increments:
+Up to 4TB, storage is scaled in increments of 20GB.
+From 4TB to 24TB, storage can be set to the following values:
 - 8TB
 - 12TB
 - 16TB
 - 20TB
 - 24TB

-Two new functions, `Rebalance` and `Free space reclamation` are introduced to maximize the benefits of having multipled disk once you scale past 4TB.
+Two new functions, `Rebalance` and `Free space reclamation` are introduced to maximize the benefits of having multiple disks once you scale past 4TB.

 ![Confirm_changes](images/confirm_changes_v2.png "Confirm scaling changes"){: caption="Figure 5.
 Confirm scaling changes for enterprise plan" caption-side="bottom"}